raw-labs/protocol-das/README.md

 ### RegistrationService
 The `RegistrationService` handles the registration of DAS instances.
 It provides endpoints to register a new DAS and manage its lifecycle.
 Key message types include `RegisterRequest` and `RegisterResponse`.

-For more details, see [registration_service.proto](src/main/protobuf/com/rawlabs/protocol/das/services/registration_service.proto).
+For more details, see [registration_service.proto](src/main/protobuf/com/rawlabs/protocol/das/v1/services/registration_service.proto).

 ### TablesService
 The `TablesService` provides table-related operations for DAS-compliant data sources, including:

-- `GetDefinitions`: Retrieves table schema definitions.
+- `GetTableDefinitions`: Retrieves table schema definitions.
-- `Execute`: Streams results from a DAS query.
+- `ExecuteTable`: Streams results from a DAS query.
 - `Insert`, `Update`, `Delete`: CRUD operations on tables.
 - `GetRelSize`: Returns size and row count of a table.
 - Other auxiliary operations like sorting and path keys.

-For more details, see [tables_service.proto](src/main/protobuf/com/rawlabs/protocol/das/services/tables_service.proto).
+For more details, see [tables_service.proto](src/main/protobuf/com/rawlabs/protocol/das/v1/services/tables_service.proto).

 ## Building the Project